The Anderson Platoon: Anderson's comments

-Captain Anderson discuses the death from friendly fire of a white soldier named Shannon, from California, who is introduced in the film at approximately 6'50".
+Captain Anderson discusses the death from friendly fire of a white soldier from California named Shannon, who is also introduced in the film.
 Anderson states: "I did write a letter to his folks, telling them he did an exceptionally good job.
 I did not describe the circumstances under which he was killed, because we were directed not to put those kinds of details in letters whatever the case may be."
 He continues: "The film describes the grenade as an enemy grenade.
 Which is not the real circumstances."

-Captain Anderson notes: "I spent my last months in the base camp at An Khe, an aide to the commanding general.
+Captain Anderson notes: "I spent my last months in the base camp at An Khê, an aide to the commanding general.
 Being featured in The Anderson Platoon had obviously helped my career."

 Releases

 Television

 The Anderson Platoon was broadcast on the French public channel ORTF's monthly show Cinq colonnes à la une on February 3, 1967.

 CBS premiered the English dub version on television in the United States on July 4, 1967.
 Shortly after its 1968 Academy Award, it was broadcast a second time in France's ORTF.

 In West Germany, the 62 min. version was broadcast on July 17, 1968, on NDR, SFB, and Bremen III.
-After the Berlin wall's fall it was broadcast in Germany, on WDR, on January 15, 1995.
+After the Berlin Wall's fall it was broadcast in Germany, on WDR, on January 15, 1995.

 Theater

-This documentary was originally made for a French TV show and was released in theaters in the United States only.
+This documentary was released in theaters in the United States in 1967 by Pathe-Contemporary Films.